-After creating an API, you can manage it by performing tasks such as version management and changing the owner.
-This guide explains how to manage your APIs.
+After creating an API, you can manage API versions and change API owners.
+This topic describes how to manage APIs.

 API list entry

-In the top menu bar of the Dataphin home page, select Service > Development.
+In the top navigation bar of the Dataphin homepage, choose Service > API Development.

-Select the service project in the upper left corner, then select API Service > API in the left-side navigation pane to access the API list page.
+In the upper-left corner, select a service project.
+Then, in the left-side navigation pane, choose API Service > API to go to the API list page.

-You can search for the desired API by its name or ID, or quickly filter Apis Submitted Today, My Apis, or by API type, data source, API group, recent submission time, pattern, current status, or owner.
+You can search for a target API by API name or ID.
+You can also quickly filter APIs Submitted Today, My APIs, or filter target APIs by API type, data source, API group, last submission time, pattern, invocation mode, current status, or owner.

-The API list displays the created APIs, including the API's name and ID, API type, data source, environment, current status, runtime environment, published version, publication information, data update frequency, API group, owner, the number of applications associated with the API, permission information, and other details.
+The API list displays the created APIs, including API name and ID, API type, data source, invocation mode, pattern (environment), current status, runtime environment, published version, publication information, data update frequency, API group, owner, number of applications associated with the API, permission information, and other API details.

-You can perform the following operations in the operation list of the target API.
+You can perform the following operations in the operation column of a target API.

 Operation